Joint Biosecurity Centre

 The Joint Biosecurity Centre (JBC) is a scientific body which seeks to advise United Kingdom government policy as part of the response to outbreaks of COVID-19, such as on testing deployment, international travel, and the UK 'COVID-19 alert level'.
 Its existence was announced by Prime Minister Boris Johnson in May 2020.
 The body has been part of the UK Health Security Agency since the establishment of that agency on 1 April 2021.

 Accountability and personnel

 The Minister of State for Social Care at the Department of Health and Social Care, Helen Whately, has oversight of the JBC.

-Tom Hurd, a civil servant, held the chief position at the JBC from May 2020 to June 2020, when he was replaced by Dr Clare Gardiner, on secondment from her role as a director at the National Cyber Security Centre.
+Tom Hurd, a civil servant, held the chief position at the JBC from May 2020 to June 2020, when he was replaced by Clare Gardiner, on secondment from her role as a director at the National Cyber Security Centre.
 However, the post is believed to have been vacant since June 2021.

-The epidemiologist Dr Thomas Waite, formerly a senior leader at Public Health England, took part in the creation of the JBC.
+The epidemiologist Thomas Waite, formerly a senior leader at Public Health England, took part in the creation of the JBC.
 In October 2020 he was described as its director of health protection, and was its director of health analysis until he took up a Deputy Chief Medical Officer post in July 2021.

 As of July 2021, Johanna Hutchinson is the head of data and data science.